astrolicious/studiocms/package/README.md

 	integrations: [
         db(),
         astroStudioCMS({
-            dbStartPage: true // DEFAULT - This creates a file in your /src/pages folder to allow first initialization and config of the installation
+            dbStartPage: true // DEFAULT - This injects a start page to setup your DB data.
         })],
 });
 ```